 - Read business journals and subscribe to their newsletters.

 - Find podcasts to listen to - and listen to them

 - Follow blogs and subscribe to their RSS feed

-Do you have any questions?
-What’s your biggest challenge right now?
-If you want to know more about the account management, the skills you need or what it takes for a successful career as an Account Manager please get in touch. and I’d be delighted to help.
+If you want to know more about the skills you need or what it takes for a successful career in key account management book a Career Power Hour with me.
+I'd be delighted to help.